 Free Will with a Funeral Plan

-In recent weeks I’ve heard from one of my solicitor clients that a funeral firm called him to offer him a funeral plan – and if he met with their consultant, they’d throw in a free Will.
+In recent weeks I’ve heard a story from one of my solicitor clients.
+A funeral firm called him to offer him a funeral plan – and if he met with their consultant, they’d throw in a free Will.
 OK, so it’s not a pizza, but you get my drift!
-Later that week, I passed a branch of the very same funeral company and saw that they were advertising Funeral Plans alongside Wills and Estates on their shop front!
+Later that week, I passed a branch of the very same funeral company.
+I saw that they were advertising Funeral Plans alongside Wills and Estates on their shop front!

 Bank executive calls for simplification of the C1 Form

 Then, just when I thought it couldn’t get any worse, I heard about a former bank executive complaining that the C1 form was too complicated.
 He said it caused him problems when he was helping people to wind up the estates of their loved ones.
-There’s a reason why the C1 is structured the way it is – and, perhaps, those who find it too complicated shouldn’t try to complete it, especially when they’re not qualified!
+There’s a reason why the C1 is structured the way it is.
+Perhaps, those who find it too complicated shouldn’t try to complete it, especially when they’re not qualified!